 - 18.2.10 Any person seeking guidance on the application of Article XXVIII of the Colorado Constitution, the Fair Campaign Practices Act, or the Secretary of State's rules concerning campaign and political finance may request that the Secretary of State issue an advisory opinion regarding their specific activities.
 A person may rely on the Secretary of State's advisory opinion as an affirmative defense to any complaint filed under this Rule. - 18.2.11 The Office of Administrative Courts must remand back to the Secretary of State all pending complaints that were filed with the Secretary of State before June 19, 2018.
-Those complaints may be re-filed under this Rule 18.2, even if the alleged violations fall outside the period for filing set forth in Rule 18.2.2. - 18.4 If the Secretary of State sends an invoice to the state Controller for the collection of a debt in accordance with Colo.
-Const.
-Article XXVIII, Section 10 (2) (d), the state Controller may not attempt to collect or collect the debt from a non-candidate registered agent or designated filing agent of a committee.
+Those complaints may be re-filed under this Rule 18.2, even if the alleged violations fall outside the period for filing set forth in Rule 18.2.2. - 18.3 The Secretary of State may send to the state Controller for collection any outstanding debt resulting from a campaign finance penalty that the Secretary deems collectible. - 18.4 Complaints concerning municipal campaign finance matters must be filed with the municipal clerk.

-Rule 19.Electronic Filing
+Rule 19.
+Electronic Filing

-- 19.1 All disclosure reports filed with the Secretary of State under Colo.
+- All disclosure reports filed with the Secretary of State under Colo.
 Const.
 Article XXVIII and Article 45 of Title 1, C.R.S., must be filed electronically on the Secretary of State's Tracer system, except as provided in Rule 19.2.
 Paper reports will not be accepted.
 This rule does not apply to personal financial disclosure reports required by section 1-45-110, C.R.S. - 19.2 In accordance with section 24-21-111, C.R.S., reports are not required to be filed electronically in either of the following circumstances: - 19.2.1 The Secretary of State has granted an exception to the electronic filing requirement after written application based on hardship or other good cause shown. - (a) All applications for an exception must include a brief statement of the hardship or good cause.
 The Secretary of State must receive the application at least 15 calendar days before the applicable filing deadline, unless the exception is based on emergency circumstance.
 For applications made under emergency circumstances after the deadline, the nature of the emergency must be described in the application. - (b) The filing of an application for exception based on emergency circumstances does not delay any reporting deadlines.
 If a penalty is imposed for failure to file a report on the date due, the penalty may be set aside or reduced in accordance with Colo.
 Const.
 Article XXVIII, Section 10(2). - (c) The Secretary of State will review and respond in writing to all applications for an exception within three business days. - 19.2.2 The report is filed using the Secretary of State's Electronic Data Interface (EDI) upon approval of the Secretary of State. - 19.3 For the purpose of section 1-45-109(2)(a), C.R.S., "close of business" for electronic filing means 11:59 p.m.
 MT.